-“I could use a break,” the University Hospital Kerry consultant explained to secretary Mary ‘Ming’ Lonergan who looked at him blankly.
+“I could really use a break,” the University Hospital Kerry consultant explained to secretary Mary ‘Ming’ Lonergan who stared at him blankly.

-“Did you say something?” she said, putting her head around the door.
+“Did you say something?” she said, putting her head back around the door.

 “Otherwise,” he stressed, turning back to her, “absolutely no interruptions?”